thoughtsociety/american-scene-2/README.md

 ## Multi-App-Container

+09/29/18 - Re-forked Ctindel's mods and deleted the current repo

 This is essentially a fork of the Stock Ticker with two apps now.
 Second one is Eric's simple graph.

 Added second container for the app1 called "dash1" in the docker-compose.yml.